-Carsharing continues to grow globally and plays a critical role in the shared mobility ecosystem.
-Station-based, free floating, and peer-to-peer carsharing provide different levels of flexibility and pricing for users, depending on their trip needs.
-There are also trends towards more multi-modal fleets and new vehicle form factors, making the carsharing space even more dynamic.
+Carsharing keeps growing globally and is playing a critical role in the shared mobility ecosystem.
+Station-based, free floating, and peer-to-peer services provide different levels of flexibility and pricing for users, depending on their trip needs.
+New trends are also pushing more multi-modal fleets and new vehicle form factors, making the carsharing space even more dynamic.

 Besides bike sharing, carsharing (free floating and station-based) is one of the oldest forms of connected shared mobility, gaining traction since 2010.
-Since the first setups, we have seen more and more variations of shared vehicles on our streets, ranging from micromobility devices to autonomous shuttles.
+Since then, we’ve seen more variety of shared vehicles on our streets, ranging from micromobility devices to autonomous shuttles.

-Carsharing is still an important part of the shared mobility ecosystem around the globe.
-Overall, the outlook for further development in the upcoming years is expected to be positive for the industry.
-This is also accelerated by the increase of safe and convenient mobility options in a post-COVID environment.
+The industry is expecting a positive outlook for further development in the near future, partially due to the increase of safe and convenient mobility options in a post-COVID world.
 The pandemic increased the demand for modes of transport with low infection risk.
-Options like carsharing, personal car or shared micromobility are ranked higher than public transit or ride hailing services.
+Shared mobility options rank lower for infection risk than public transit or ride hailing services.

 The number of registered users for station-based carsharing services could nearly triple by 2025, from 55 million in 2020 to 147 million in 2025.
-Based on a report by Berg Insight, the users of free floating carsharing could increase to 43 million by 2025, up from 17 million in 2020.
-Not only will users grow, but also fleets.
-All station-based carsharing vehicles combined could reach a fleet size of 759,000 in 2025, up from 366,000 in 2020.
-The forecast for free floating fleets is expecting more than 210,000 in-fleeted vehicles by 2025, up from close to 100,000 vehicles in 2020.
+Based on a report by Berg Insight, the users of free floating carsharing could rise to 43 million by 2025, up from 17 million in 2020.
+Not only will the number of users grow, but so will the number and size of fleets.
+All station-based carsharing vehicles could reach a total fleet size of 759,000 in 2025, up from 366,000 in 2020.
+The forecast for free-floating fleets is for more than 210,000 vehicles by 2025, up from nearly 100,000 vehicles in 2020.